-Environmental constraints must be addressed in order to grow aviation activities.
+Aviation's environmental impacts and energy efficiency must be addressed in order to enable increased mobility.
 Both the NextGen and SESAR concepts seek to enhance energy efficiency and reduce environmental impacts for the next generation ATM system.
-Rising fuel costs are providing new drivers toward efficiency and creating new opportunities for the use of alternative fuels.
-Papers being submitted on this topic can cover a range of issues including assessment and measurement of the environmental impacts of the ATM system; modeling approaches to optimize environmental performance, clean and quiet operational procedures; approaches to optimize both environmental and system performance (e.g. single engine taxiing); analyses of trades between environment and other parameters (e.g., capacity and safety considerations such as separation); analyses of impacts of new aircraft and alternative fuels on the environmental performance of ATM.; and results from demonstrations such as the Atlantic Interoperability Initiate to Reduce Emissions (AIRE) Analyses which are primarily focused on efficiency and capacity but have environmental benefit should be submitted in the category with the primary focus to assure best consideration.
+Rising fuel costs are providing new drivers toward efficiency and creating new opportunities for the use of sustainable alternative fuels.
+Papers being submitted on this topic can cover a range of issues including integrated modeling, assessment and measurement of aviation's environmental impacts and energy efficiency; approaches to optimize the ATM system from an environmental and energy efficiency perspective; clean and quiet operational procedures; approaches to optimize both environmental and system performance (e.g. single engine taxiing); analyses of interdependencies between environment and other parameters (e.g., capacity and safety considerations such as separation); analyses of impacts of new aircraft and alternative fuels on the environmental performance of ATM.; and results from demonstrations such as the Atlantic Interoperability Initiate to Reduce Emissions (AIRE) and the Asia and Pacific Initiative to Reduce Emissions (ASPIRE).
+Analyses which are primarily focused on efficiency and mobility (inclusive of capacity) but have environmental benefit should be submitted in the category with the primary focus to assure best consideration.